World Cup 2018: Odds and Predictions for Saturday Quarter-Final Matches

 Russia (29-10), Draw (21-10), Croatia (32-25)

-All odds courtesy of OddsShark.
+All odds according to OddsShark.

-England Eke Out Narrow Win, Croatia Keep Cruising
+England Eke Out Narrow Win; Croatia Keep Cruising

-Sweden battled against the odds to come out on top of an extremely challenging Group F comprising Germany and fellow qualifiers Mexico to reach this stage, and by no means have England got an easy task on their hands.
+Sweden defied the odds to come out on top of an extremely challenging Group F, comprising Germany, Mexico and South Korea.
+By no means have England got an easy task on their hands.

-Only through a 95th-minute Toni Kroos missile were Die Mannschaft able to hand Sweden their only defeat of the World Cup so far, and ESPN FC pundit Shaka Hislop warned of their aerial threat as being a particular concern:
+Only through a 95th-minute Toni Kroos missile were Die Mannschaft able to hand Sweden their only defeat of the World Cup, and ESPN FC pundit Shaka Hislop warned that their aerial threat is a particular strength:

-Mexico were unable to break down a Swedish defence led by captain and potent penalty-taker Andreas Granqvist, keeping clean sheets against Mexico and Switzerland in their last two outings.
+Mexico were unable to break down a Swedish defence led by captain and potent penalty-taker Andreas Granqvist, with the Blagult keeping clean sheets against El Tri and Switzerland in their most recent outings.

-Southgate's men were forced into extra time after Colombia headed in an injury-time equaliser on Tuesday, with the Three Lions yet to keep a clean sheet at this World Cup.
+Southgate's men were forced into extra time after Colombia headed in an injury-time equaliser on Tuesday, meaning the Three Lions have yet to keep a clean sheet at this World Cup.

-It's a clash of styles that could be treacherous for an attacking-oriented side such as England, but commentator Ian Darke did spot one weak area in the opposition's armour:
+It's a clash of styles that could be treacherous for an attacking-oriented side such as England, but commentator Ian Darke did spot one weakness in the opposition's armour:

 Ian Darke @IanDarke